 Soon after, Russian President Vladimir Putin announced that Russia was launching a “special military operation” in Ukraine.
 This special operation includes sending in over 100,000 troops in a full scale invasion of the country that has resulted in dozens of Ukrainians having already been killed.

 So how and why is this happening?
 This situation is incredibly complex but there are three main reasons.

-1) Putin wants to restore the Russian Empire to its former glory
+1) Putin wants to restore the Russian Empire to its former glory and prestige

 2) Russia wants to prevent Ukraine from joining NATO and protect its border with Western Europe

-3) Russian is protecting its economic interests
+3) Russian is protecting its economic and national interests/sovereignty

 1. Restore Former Glory